 There are many wonderful Scandinavian Christmas traditions that make a December visit to the Nordic region worth braving the cold weather.
 While they may share some seasonal customs, Scandinavian countries have individual beliefs and their own unique ways of celebrating the holidays.

 If you are planning a trip to the Nordic region, including the countries of Sweden, Denmark, Norway, Finland, and Iceland, brush up on local folklore.

 The Swedish Christmas begins with Saint Lucia Day on December 13.
 Lucia was a third-century martyr who brought food to persecuted Christians in hiding.
 Usually, the eldest girl in the family portrays St. Lucia, putting on a white robe in the morning and wearing a crown of candles (or a safer substitute).
 She serves her parents buns and coffee or mulled wine.

-Christmas trees are set up usually a couple days before Christmas and decorated with flowers such poinsettia, called julstjärna in Swedish, red tulips, and red or white amaryllis.
+Christmas trees are set up usually a couple of days before Christmas and decorated with flowers such as poinsettia, called julstjärna in Swedish, red tulips, and red or white amaryllis.